hawkeye64/electron-quasar-file-explorer/README.md

       webSecurity: true
     }
 ```
 At one point, I was using the **file://** protocol to access images on the file system so they could be displayed instead of a generic icon.
 Well, the **file://** protocol is no longer available in the **renderer** process.
-The best way now, would be the same way as if you were a web page and a web server.
+The best way now, would be the same way as if you were using a web page and a web server.

 In **electron-main.js** I have the following code (at the top):
 ```